AlphaEye420/DayZ-Modwork/Loading_Screen_DayZv1.22/readme.md

 !
 THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.1 / DAYZ 1.22 and only supported as such
 ~~~
 There is no pbo to download.
 You add your pics and music to the directory, edit text and pack your own pbo.
-To use the example follow all of these steps - match exactly correct or it will not work:
+To use this template follow all of these steps - match exactly correct or it will not work:
 ~~~

 * Download directory from github and copy the file structure into YourModName directory